CALL FOR PARTICIPATION

 Crystal City, Virginia

 Tuesday, October 31, 2017 8:30-12:30

-We invite doctoral students to participate in the 2017 ASIS&T Doctoral Colloquium, which will take place as part of the 2017 Annual Meeting of the Association of Information Science and Technology in Crystal City, Virginia.
-This half-day event is intended for those of you in the later stages of your dissertation research; this means that you are, for example, post-proposal, or have a completed research design, or have begun data collection.
+Doctoral students are invited to participate in the 2017 ASIS&T Doctoral Colloquium, which will take place as part of the 2017 Annual Meeting of the Association for Information Science and Technology in Crystal City, Virginia.
+This half-day event is intended for those of you in the later stages of your dissertation research; this means that you are, for example, post-proposal, have a completed research design, or have begun data collection.
 Pre-proposal students will also be considered.
 If you are accepted for the Doctoral Colloquium, your conference fee will be waived.

-The 2017 ASIS&T Doctoral Colloquium are to provide you with a supportive and critical learning opportunity to discuss your work in progress (or completed work, if you have defended your dissertation before the conference), highlight theoretical and methodological problems/issues for further discussion and inquiry both with senior mentors and Colloquium participants.
+The 2017 ASIS&T Doctoral Colloquium provides you with a supportive and critical learning opportunity to discuss your work at whatever stage it is in with senior mentors and Colloquium participants.
 In your one-on-one session with your senior faculty mentor, you will have the opportunity to receive feedback and comments about your work.
-There will also be an opportunity for an open discussion session where you can ask the doctoral mentors questions about career, the job search, managing an academic career, and other topics of interest.
+There will also be an opportunity for an open discussion session where you can ask the doctoral mentors questions about careers, job searches, managing an academic career, or other topics of interest.
 Another goal of the Colloquium is to develop a supportive community within which you can begin to develop your professional network by interacting with peers and senior scholars in information science.
 The organizers will invite a group of prominent professors and experts to serve as mentors during the Doctoral Colloquium.

 How to submit

 Submit your completed proposal to the conference review system at: